Ed Wierzbicki is an Emmy Award winning writer-producer, arts journalist, educator, and theatre director.

-For Connecticut Public Television, he’s created unique and timely programs such as Kids Speak Out On Terrorism, Voices In Conflict, and Horton Foote: At Home In Hartford.
-His long time efforts to develop and promote arts and cultural programming continue to bring PBS viewers inside the creative process of today’s leading artists, performers, and arts institutions; including in-depth cultural segments appearing on both the Emmy Award winning All Things Connecticut and Connecticut’s Cultural Treasures.
-In 2013, his work began appearing nationally on various PBS stations, including LAaRT in California and ArtBeat Nation for Arizona Public Television.
+For Connecticut Public Television, he’s created and hosted unique specials and timely programs including Creative Stages, Kids Speak Out On Terrorism, Horton Foote: At Home In Hartford, and Voices In Conflict.
+His long time efforts to develop and promote arts and cultural programming continue to bring PBS viewers inside the creative process of today’s leading artists, performers, and arts institutions; including his in-depth Spotlight on the Arts segments which appear on the CPTV magazine All Things Connecticut and on WNPR.org; and the popular Connecticut’s Cultural Treasures series which Ed helmed as producer, writer and host between 2012-2014.
+In 2013, his segments began appearing nationally on various PBS stations, including LAaRT in California and ArtBeat Nation for Arizona Public Television.

 Contact & Information: firstname.lastname@example.org